char/justin/README.md

 # justin

-a typescript data validation library utilizing just-in-time function compilation.
+a runtime type info library with just-in-time compilation for type validation and deep equality.

 [available on jsr.io](http://jsr.io/@char/justin).